jeff-hykin/deno_bundle/readme.md

 This adapts esbuild to play nice with Deno and behave like `deno bundle`.
 The main goal is to "just work" along with minimal config.

+Note: this does not work with 3rd party npm modules, and likely will never support them in any form.

 # Installation
 ```sh
 deno install -n deno_bundle -Afr https://raw.githubusercontent.com/jeff-hykin/deno_bundle/master/main.js